ZombiU: Plot

 Four hundred years ago, scientist John Dee made what was known as the Black Prophecy.
-The Prepper (an ex-army, no-nonsense man) prepares for the coming apocalypse, and a secret society known as the Ravens of Dee researches Dee's predictions to stop them from taking place.
+The Prepper, an ex-army, no-nonsense man, prepares for the coming apocalypse, and a secret society known as the Ravens of Dee researches Dee's predictions to stop them from taking place.
 In November 2012, the Black Prophecy begins to be realized in the form of an outbreak of zombies in London.

 After the outbreak the player character is led to the Prepper's bunker, where he receives weapons, a bug-out bag and the Prepper Pad, a device with a built-in scanner and radar.
 The Prepper, a Raven of Dee, left the organization due to a difference in interpreting Dee's prophecy.
 According to the scientist, Black Angels would save the world; the Ravens thought that Dee was referring to their organization, but the Prepper believed that he was talking about something worse.

-The player goes underground while scavenging at Buckingham Palace and is contacted by Dr. Knight, a physician for the Royal Family who is trying to find a cure (he also seemed to be infected, but he uses an injection to keep the infection at bay).
+The player goes underground while scavenging at Buckingham Palace and is contacted by Dr. Knight, a physician for the Royal Family who is trying to find a cure.
 He orders the player to find diaries and notes left by Dee in exchange for scanner upgrades and a virucide, a chemical capable of killing the virus in those that are infected.
 This is done without the knowledge of the Prepper, who believes that a cure is impossible.
 After leaving the palace the player is led by Sondra to the remnants of the Ravens of Dee and tries to escape with the player in a helicopter on the Tower of London.
 A supernatural force drives a flock of ravens into the propeller, making the helicopter crash.
 The player returns to the Prepper's bunker, and Sondra promises to save them.